kontena/kontena/docs/core-concepts/overview.md

 Each Host Node is assigned to a Grid.
 Additional Host Nodes may be added to Grid to increase the capacity available for Services.
 It is also possible to remove Host Nodes from a Grid to decrease the capacity available if needed.

 Host Nodes communicate to Master Node via secure WebSocket channel.
 It is used for Service orchestration, management, statistics and log streams.
 The channel is opened from Host Nodes to Master Node in order to enable *Nodes behind the firewall* operations.

+## Services

+Just like any container orchestration solution, Kontena supports creation of stateless Services like web servers, REST API servers and in-memory object caches.
+In addition, Kontena has support for stateful Services such as traditional and distributed databases, batch and streaming data processing.
+The support for stateful Services is is one of the key differentiators to other container orchestration solutions.